l7mp/stunner/examples/simple-tunnel/README.md

 ### Prerequisites

-Consult the [STUNner installation and configuration guide](/doc/INSTALL.md) to set up STUNner.
-The tutorial assumes a fresh STUNner installation.
+The tutorial assumes a fresh STUNner installation; consult the [STUNner installation and configuration guide](/doc/INSTALL.md) for to set up STUNner.
 Create a namespace called `stunner` if there is none.
 You must have [`iperfv2`](https://iperf.fr) installed locally to run this tutorial.

 ### Setup